Embark on a Global, Personalized Educational Experience

 Learning Outcomes

-Through completion of the Common Core, students will be able to:
+Through their completion of the Common Core, students will be able to:

-- Cultivate the ability to successfully assess and analyze quantitative data.
+3. Successfully assess and analyze quantitative and qualitative data.

-- Assess the relevance and viability of research questions and innovative lines of inquiry.
+5. Assess the relevance and basic viability of research questions, theoretical and methodological frameworks and innovative lines of inquiry.

-- Contribute to the development of a shared intellectual community that will enable them to participate in debates about contemporary social and scientific problems.
+6. Contribute to the development of a shared intellectual community that will enable them to participate in debates about contemporary social and scientific problems across disciplinary boundaries.

-- Evaluate and employ the various questions, methodologies, contributions, and limitations of disciplinary perspectives in an attempt to confront contemporary social and scientific problems, as well as those perspectives’ ability to both anticipate and adjust to future challenges.
+7. Evaluate and employ the various questions, methodologies, contributions and limitations of disciplinary perspectives to confront contemporary social and scientific problems and anticipate and adjust to future global and local challenges.

 MRM Courses included in the Common Core Module (12 ECTS):